Development

 • If a script step fails, it can be safely retried.

 • Ideally, every script should start from the last unfinished step, checking presence of intermediate results of previous steps.
+For example a model training script should utilize the last training checkpoint.

 • A script fails as early as possible.